elite159844/tommieblogwebsite/src/content/blog/Optimizing-Windows-10.md

 description: Optimize your pc for gaming
 ---

 There are many things you can do to make your performance of your pc better.
-Using these tweaks that i have provided will improve performance in games and reduce your input delay. test ok
+Using these tweaks that i have provided will improve performance in games and reduce your input delay.

 ## Simple Tweaks